 Virtually every insurer uses an industry standard email system.
 Emails are important company records that must be preserved.
 In addition to performing a backup of the email server at the start of the receivership, it is also good practice to extract individual email boxes of key employees at that time as well.
 Consideration should be given to periodically backing-up these files throughout the receivership to insure preservation of communications.
 Email backup restoration often requires the use of outsource computer forensic experts.
-Extracting email boxes in readable format at the outset of a receivership will save costs down the road should email records be required for litigation purposes,
+Extracting email boxes in readable format at the outset of a receivership will save costs down the road should email records be required for litigation purposes.

+If the insurer is part of an affiliate insurance group or pool which includes employee e-mail correspondence pertaining to other insurance companies that are not entering into receivership, the receiver may need to execute a confidentiality agreement with the surviving entity(s) in order to obtain the troubled insurance company’s electronic correspondence.

+9. Large Deductibles